Heraldo Bezerra

-Heraldo Bezerra Nuñez, (21 April 1945 – 14 March 1977) was a Spanish footballer who played for Esporte Clube Cruzeiro, RS.
-Despite being born in São Jerônimo, Brazil, he was a Spanish citizen and played at the international level with Spain.
+Heraldo Bezerra Nuñez, (21 April 1945 – 14 March 1977) was a Spanish footballer who played for Cruzeiro.

+Despite being born in São Jerônimo, Brazil, Bezerra was a Spanish citizen and played at the international level with Spain.
 He played against Turkey, in a 0–0 tie in 1973.

 He played together with Ayala and Garate in a famous forward line known as the three daggers.

-He played 102 games in the La Liga scoring 16 goals.
+He played 102 games in La Liga, scoring 16 goals.

-Shortly after being transferred from Atletico Madrid to Boca Juniors at the beginning of the Argentine season, Bezerra died in a car accident near Campana on March 14, 1977, while travelling to Rosario accompanying teammate Ruben Favret, who survived without injuries.
+Shortly after being transferred from Atlético Madrid to Boca Juniors at the beginning of the Argentine season, Bezerra died in a car accident near Campana on 14 March 1977, while travelling to Rosario accompanying teammate Ruben Favret, who survived without injuries.